 6. Rock Around the Clock by Bill Haley

 This upbeat rock ‘n’ roll tune from the 50’s is a ball to play.
 Great for students to dive in and explore this genre together, such as the young girls in the video above.

 7. All I Ask of You by Andrew Lloyd Webber

 This heart melting song from “Phantom of the Opera” is breathtaking as a piano duet.
 With both classical and Broadway elements, this song is perfect for any performance.
 It’s also a great song to practice glissandos, octave jumps, and dynamics.

 The Beatles wrote several great songs that can easily be transferred to the piano as duets.
 Beatles songs are quite easy to play on the piano, as many of the songs repeat the same chords.

 9. Piano Man by Billy Joel

 Billy Joel often teams up with Elton John, another iconic piano and vocal legend, in playing this famous song.
 Notice in the video above that they use two separate pianos, but are still playing a duet together.

 For the more advanced piano player, try placing two pianos facing each other if you have the capabilities of doing so, as this song requires a broad range, and quick hand movements.

-Find another piano player and start learning some of these easy piano duets together.
+Now you’re ready to start learning some of these easy piano duets.
 Audiences love seeing famous piano duets performed, and as a piano player it is tremendously satisfying to play a duet with a partner.
+Good luck!